tutulino/Megaminer/readme.md

 	- CPU XMR-Stak
 	- NVidia XMR-Stak
 * Miner optimizations for CPU and AMD
+* Low process priority for cpu miners to prevent responsiveness issue
-* Use C# assembly to prevent miners from steal focus (except miners that use wrapper, for now)
+* Use C# assembly to prevent miners from steal focus
 * Poll mining api to display projected profits for Manual mining
 * Allow mining specific Algo instead of coin in Manual mode
 * Profit display in mBTC instead of BTC with too many zeroes
 * Support profitability info for Custom coins from WhatToMine pool
+* Power usage aproximation for AMD and CPU
+	- You will need to add TDP values for your hardware in _cpu-tdp.json_ or _amd-cards-tdp.json_ if they are not there
 * Support any fiat currency which is supported by CoinDesk for profit display
 * Allow dual mining any Ethash coin instead of ETH/ETC only
 * Filter out algos without solved blocks in 24h on MPH and YIIMP type pools